RickStrahl/Westwind.ApplicationConfiguration/Readme.md

 [West Wind Toolkit's Westwind.Utilities library](http://west-wind.com/WestwindToolkit/)

 ## Getting Started
-Start by adding the Westwind.Utilities.Configuration NuGet package to your project.
-Use either the Package Manager Explorer or the Console:

-    PM> Install-Package Westwind.Utilities.Configuration

 To create configurations, simply create a class that holds properties for each configuration value.
 The class maps configuration values stored in the configuration file.
 Values are stored as string in